-The boundary of the ACNLSP area is separated from the North Alkimos LSP area by a Parks and Recreation reservation and therefore the design does not directly interface the subject land.
+The boundary of the ACVLSP area is separated from the North Alkimos LSP area by a 'Parks and Recreation' reservation and therefore the design does not directly interface the subject land.

-2.3.3 Central Alkimos Local Structure Plan No.95
+2.3.3 Central Alkimos Local Structure Plan No. 95

-The Central Alkimos Local Structure Plan No.95 (Central Alkimos LSP) abutting the ACNLSP area to the north was released for public advertising by the City of Wanneroo in late 2013 however has not been formally adopted.
-The Central Alkimos LSP encompasses a total area of approximately 255 ha and shows a design interface to the ACNLSP area, comprising Regional Open Space reserve and Neighbourhood Connector road link.
+The Central Alkimos Local Structure Plan No. 95 (Central Alkimos LSP) abutting the ACVLSP area to the north was formally adopted in February 2017.
+The Central Alkimos LSP encompasses a total area of approximately 255ha and shows a design interface to the ACVLSP area, comprising Regional Open Space reserve and Neighbourhood Connector road link.

-The proposed ACNLSP has been designed to integrate with the Central Alkimos LSP layout, acknowledging it may be subject to change pending final adoption by the City of Wanneroo (namely the road connection through the Regional Open Space reserve).
+The proposed ACVLSP has been designed to integrate with the Central Alkimos LSP layout, namely the road connection through the Regional Open Space reserve.